2022 RCII Overall Rankings

 Mr. Pilgaonkar works as a Graduate Research Assistant with Georgia State University's Instructional Innovation and Technology (IIT).
 Mr. Pilgaonkar started working with the Robinson Country Intelligence Index through the IIT Experiential Learning Initiative.
 Read more about Ashwin.

 How to get involved

 Undergraduate and Graduate Opportunities

-The World Affairs Council of Atlanta, a non-profit, non-partisan organization affiliated with the Washington, D.C.-based World Affairs Councils of America and Georgia State University, anticipates accepting graduate and undergraduate students as Research Associates and Research Assistants each academic semester.
+The World Affairs Council of Atlanta, a non-profit, non-partisan organization affiliated with the Washington, D.C.-based World Affairs Councils of America and Georgia State University, anticipates accepting graduate and undergraduate students as interns each academic semester.
 Many Council interns are part of the research team working on the Robinson Country Intelligence Index (RCII), while others are part of the program and membership team working on events and membership operations.
-All interns should have a strong interest in political-economic leadership, country risk, “emerging markets,” corporate social responsibility, and, more broadly, the major global issues of the 21st century.
+All RCII interns should have a strong interest in political-economic leadership, country risk, global and data literacy, and, more broadly, the major global issues of the 21st century.

 Candidates should also have excellent computer skills and be highly motivated and creative, with the ability to work on multiple tasks.
 Expectations include a commitment of a minimum of 16 hours per week (20 preferred).
 The internship is unpaid, but those accepted may be eligible for course credit as determined by their academic department.
-If interested, please send a cover letter, transcripts, and two letters of recommendation to Dr. Chris Brown and Mrs. Henna Rennie at the address below.
-Applications may also be submitted electronically.
+If interested, please email a cover letter, transcripts, and two letters of recommendation to the email address below.
 Applications can be made at any time, but review of applications for each semester begins as follows: Summer—March 15; Fall—August 1; Spring— October 15.